giovaneMiranda/Analise-Compra-HouseRocket/README.md

 # House Rocket
-This repository contains analysis and data af a real estate company.
+This repository contains analysis and data of a real estate company.
 All information below is fiction.

 ## House Rocket buy and sell analysis